 You can see most of what Onancock has to offer by starting in the middle of town, at the intersection of Market and North Streets and walking a loop down Market Street towards the water and then back up the parallel King Street to North Street.

 At the intersection of Market and North, you'll find several of the town's shops and restaurants.
 The Corner Bakery has been around for years and is a local favorite.
 If you're there early in the morning, you can get donuts while they're still hot.
+Just down the street, The BANK Coffee House occupies and old bank building.
 Roseland movie theater is just down the block and just to the west of the bakery is the North Street Playhouse

-Each Saturday, starting in May, the Onancock Market is held across the street from the post office, at the corner of Market and Ames.
+Each Saturday, starting in May and continuing through October, the Onancock Market is held across the street from the post office, at the corner of Market and Ames.
 The market is be open from 8:00am to noon and will feature local produce, seafood, and arts and crafts.